appsignal/appsignal-docs/source/support/debugging.html.md

 ## Configuration

 The configuration is key.
-It's important, because without it we the AppSignal agent won't know which application it's instrumenting and in which environment.
+It's important, because without it the AppSignal agent won't know which application it's instrumenting and in which environment.

 Using the [diagnose](#diagnose) information we see if we can find a problem